Individual Counselling Gold Coast

 Meet Our Team

-Please note, that there is an initial free 10 minute phone consultation.
-Don't be afraid to reach out and ask questions.
+Ghita Andersen and Kathie Halse are practitioners who work with individuals from predominantly the Gold Coast, Brisbane and Northern Rivers.
+Please note, that there is a complimentary 10 minute phone consultation available.
+So don't be afraid to reach out and ask questions.
 Call, or SMS Ghita Therapy today on 0439 888 070

-Copyright 2024 Ghita Andersen.
+Copyright 2025 Ghita Andersen.
 Images by Maarlen Noordanus and Freepik

 <marriage-counsellling-gold-coast>, <couples-counselling-gold-coast>, <couples-therapy-gold-coast>, <couples-therapy-currumbin>, <marriage-counsellors-gold-coast>, <marriage-therapists-gold-coast>, <past-life-regression-hypnotherapy-gold-coast>

-<Gold-Coast-Counselling>, <couples-counselling>, <Marriage-Counselling>, <Psychologist>, <Marriage-Therapy>, <NLP-gold-coast>, <couples-counsellor-gold-coast>, <Time-Line-Therapy-gold-coast>, <psychologist-gold-coast>, <Hypnotherapy-gold-coast>, <counsellor-gold-coast>, <counsellors-gold-coast>, <best-marriage-counsellors-gold-coast>, <gestalt-therapy-gold-coast>, <life-coaches-gold-coast>, <treatment-anxiety-depression-gold-coast>, <anger-management-gold-coast>
+<Gold-Coast-Counselling>, <couples-counselling>, <Marriage-Counselling>, <Psychologist>, <Marriage-Therapy>, <NLP-gold-coast>, <couples-counsellor-gold-coast>, <Time-Line-Therapy-gold-coast>, <psychologist-gold-coast>, <Hypnotherapy-gold-coast>, <counsellor-gold-coast>, <counsellors-gold-coast>, <best-marriage-counsellors-gold-coast>, <gestalt-therapy-gold-coast>, <life-coaches-gold-coast>, <treatment-anxiety-depression-gold-coast>, <anger-management-gold-coast>,<Counselling Near Me>

 <marriage-counsellling-gold-coast>, <couples-counselling-gold-coast>, <couples-therapy-gold-coast>, <couples-therapy-currumbin>, <marriage-counsellors-gold-coast>, <marriage-therapists-gold-coast>, <past-life-regression-hypnotherapy-gold-coast>

-<Gold-Coast-Counselling>, <couples-counselling>, <Marriage-Counselling>, <Psychologist>, <Marriage-Therapy>, <NLP-gold-coast>, <couples-counsellor-gold-coast>, <Time-Line-Therapy-gold-coast>, <psychologist-gold-coast>, <Hypnotherapy-gold-coast>, <counsellor-gold-coast>, <counsellors-gold-coast>, <best-marriage-counsellors-gold-coast>, <gestalt-therapy-gold-coast>, <life-coaches-gold-coast>, <treatment-anxiety-depression-gold-coast>, <anger-management-gold-coast>
+<Gold-Coast-Counselling>, <couples-counselling>, <Marriage-Counselling>, <Psychologist>, <Marriage-Therapy>, <NLP-gold-coast>, <couples-counsellor-gold-coast>, <Time-Line-Therapy-gold-coast>, <psychologist-gold-coast>, <Hypnotherapy-gold-coast>, <counsellor-gold-coast>, <counsellors-gold-coast>, <best-marriage-counsellors-gold-coast>, <gestalt-therapy-gold-coast>, <life-coaches-gold-coast>, <treatment-anxiety-depression-gold-coast>, <anger-management-gold-coast>,<Counselling Near Me>